Skip to content

 Every application your agency relies on today remains fully operational.
 Records Management, Computer Aided Dispatch, Jail Management, Citations, Crash Reporting, Crime Analytics, and all other CLEMIS applications continue without interruption.
 The same team that supports those systems is still in place.
 The only thing that has changed is governance: your membership now runs through the CLEMIS Authority rather than Oakland County.

 If you have already received a letter from Oakland County indicating that their service agreement is ending, that letter is expected and is part of this transition.
 It is not a disruption.
-The CLEMIS Authority agreement is the continuity.
+The CLEMIS Authority agreements are the continuity.

 What is Changing, and Why